 Ward was a few months shy of his 25th birthday when he finally made it as a full-time professional, suiting up with Houston of the American Hockey League (AHL).
 He signed his first NHL contract with the Minnesota Wild one year later, in 2006, before going on to a nine-year NHL career that has seen him suit up for Minnesota, Nashville, Washington and San Jose.

 Currently in his third season in Northern California, Ward and the Sharks are in midst of a month-long stretch playing 10 out of 13 games against all seven Canadian-based NHL teams.
-The stretch includes a pair of road trips (Dec.14-18 and Dec.31-Jan.7) that will see the North York, Ont., native tour through his home country, first to Calgary, Edmonton and Vancouver – where he played his 700th NHL game on Dec.
+The schedule includes a pair of road trips (Dec.14-18 and Dec.31-Jan.7) that will see the North York, Ont., native tour through his home country, first to Calgary, Edmonton and Vancouver – where he played his 700th NHL game on Dec.
 15. The second trip sees the Sharks embark through Montreal, Toronto, Ottawa and Winnipeg.
 The team also plays a trio of home games against the Senators, Canucks and Flames surrounding the trips.

 But for all his NHL success, Ward feels his sociology degree and the experiences he gained along the way are just as meaningful.

 “I think what I’m proud of when it comes to my time at P.E.I. is the combination of being a student-athlete, the workload and the day-to-day commitments,” says Ward.
 “I don’t think a lot of people understand what student-athletes go through.
 You’re practicing every day through the week and playing on the weekends, you’re attending all your classes, and some days there were early morning practices before you went to school.
 I was toast sometimes."

 "That was the defining moment for me.
 It was quite the feeling, to see that moment come to be, realizing the commitment you made from the start to the end."